Savor the Flavors of Taiwan at Din Tai Fung in San Diego

 The Vibe

-The speed and precision executed is jaw dropping.
-At the first station the cooks stretch, pull, snip, and weigh on a digital scale.
-The cooks at the second and third stations grab the nub, flatten, fill, and pull the edges into 18 pleats.
+At the first station cooks stretch, pull, snip, and weigh each piece on a digital scale.
+At the second and third stations they grab the nub, flatten, fill, and pull the edges into exactly 18 pleats.
+The finished dumplings resemble an ornate meringue topping.
+They are then placed in bamboo vessels and steamed at an exact temperature for an exact amount of time.
+This is what consistency looks like at scale.

 The Menu